 - The Mystery of History

 As homeschooling continues to evolve, you will find an influx of online classes and courses.
 Some are taught live, while others offer a self-paced option.

-If your child is able to learn in this format, then it’s certainly one to consider – especially because the teaching is being done for you.
+If your child can learn in this format, then it’s certainly one to consider – especially because the teaching is being done for you.
 The most you’ll have to do is gather any materials needed for the class and monitor your child’s work to be completed between classes.

 The following are some options to consider:

-Although there are many other curriculum options to choose from, these are some of the best homeschool curriculum options for homeschoolers with working-from-home parents.
+Although there are many other curriculum options, these are some of the best homeschool options for homeschoolers with working-from-home parents.